coder-x-deepak/daily/README.md

-this is my 1st git repo
+this is my 1st git repo.
+#b
+authour = deepu